 There isn’t exactly a shortage of water-based fun on Cape Cod.
 With some of the world’s best beaches, vacationers flock to the popular Massachusetts destination for swimming, fishing, boating, and romantic walks among the seaside dunes, to name but a few of the area’s H2O activities.
 Those seeking some thrills to go along with the watery fun can often find decent waves for body and boogie-board surfing at the ocean-facing National Seashore beaches.

-But if you crave speed slides, a wave pool, lazy river, and other water park thrills for your Cape vacation, there's really only one place to get your fix: Water Wizz.
-(The Cape Codder Resort in Hyannis offers a small indoor water park that is open to registered guests as well as day guests based on availability.)
+But if you crave speed slides, a wave pool, lazy river, and other thrills for your Cape vacation (and/or if shark sightings have spooked you from going in the ocean), there’s really only one place to get your water park fix: Water Wizz.
+(The Cape Codder Resort in Hyannis offers a small indoor water park that is open to registered guests as well as day guests based on availability.
+There is also a small outdoor park in West Yarmouth, Cape Cod Inflatable Park, that, as its name implies, uses non-permanent, inflatable water slides.)

 Officially known as Water Wizz of Cape Cod (the same company also operates a small water park in Rhode Island, Water Wizz at Misquamicut Beach), the park isn’t actually on Cape Cod.
 It is located a few miles on the other side of the Cape Cod Canal.
 It’s not particularly huge or loaded with the latest, greatest slides and attractions such as a water coaster, funnel ride, or half-pipe slide.
 But the medium-sized facility does offer many water park staples and would provide an enjoyable half-day excursion as part of a summer vacation.